The Event Tech 12 – TagDigital Edition

 Tell us a little about your background and how you got to where you are today.

-I grew up in Scotland, studied English & Law at University then moved to New York to work as an aupair and at a magazine for extra money!
-I came back and worked at various start ups before deciding to launch a business at the age of 24 with my then boyfriend, now husband.
-Fast forward 8 years, one baby and another on the way, a team of approaching 30 and lots of fun – Tag Digital are the world’s leading event PPC agency!
+I grew up in Scotland, studied English & Law at University, then moved to New York to work as an aupair and at a magazine for extra money!
+I came back and worked at various start-ups before deciding to launch a business at the age of 24 with my then-boyfriend, now husband.
+Fast forward 8 years, one baby and another on the way, a team of approaching 30, and lots of fun – Tag Digital is the world’s leading event PPC agency!

-We have always found that clients have a good understanding on content, social, and traditional marketing but have no idea how PPC works.
-What is PPC and why is PPC important to #eventprofs.
+We have always found that clients have a good understanding of content, social, and traditional marketing but have no idea how PPC works.
+What is PPC, and why is PPC important to #eventprofs?

-PPC is important as it helps you grow your event in a really tangible way – its so easy to track ROI and how things are working.
-No other marketing channel gives you level of granularity in terms of cost vs result.
+PPC is important as it helps you grow your event in a really tangible way – it’s so easy to track ROI and how things are working.
+No other marketing channel gives you the level of granularity in terms of cost vs result.
 We can tell our clients – it costs you $10 to get a manager to your event and $15 to get a CEO or whatever their relevant audience is.
-PPC is pay per click – this covers search, social, display and video – there is a common misconception its just search.
+PPC is pay-per-click – this covers search, social, display, and video – there is a common misconception its just search.
 As long as your audience is targeted and the ads are good it will work.

-What is the number one mistake that organizations make when starting the PPC marketing journey.
+What is the number one mistake organizations make when starting the PPC marketing journey?

-Knowing that cost per acquisition comes down as we get closer to the event, at the beginning it might cost you $100 for your first conversion (e.g. registration), but the second is $50, and this keeps reducing – especially once we get close to the event you could be looking at $2/3 per registration.
-For sponsorship/exhibitors maybe $15/20 per lead.
+Knowing that cost per acquisition comes down as we get closer to the event, at the beginning, it might cost you $100 for your first conversion (e.g., registration), but the second is $50, and this keeps reducing – especially once we get close to the event you could be looking at $2/3 per registration.
+For sponsorship/exhibitors, it may be $15/20 per lead.

-What is one thing you wish every new client knew before they contact you?
+What is one thing you wish every new client knew before they contacted you?

 A target cost per acquisition is always helpful – but it is rare that clients know this from their current marketing.